bradenwright/kitchen-lxd_cli/README.md

 * Config option to add remote for lxc, so images can be downloaded from other locations.
 Currently would have to manually be done in LXD/LXC
 * Config option to publish container on verify
 * Config option to install upstart (not used by default in containers)
-* Config option for proxy/cache
-* Ability to set more than 1 config (key/value)
 * Example chef cookbook which uses this driver to setup a multi-node web application
+* Allow specifying name of container
+* More thorough check to see if proxy exists, right now looking for directory
+* Ability to configure ip, maybe ram, etc too, for lxd_proxy_install (currently would need to be done manually, either via lxc or via .lxd_proxy/.kitchen.yml)
+* Write a transport for lxd_cli, using ssh is a lot slower than using lxc commands

 ## <a name="development"></a> Development